mhakkinen/SSML-issues/overview.md

 The same problem would have to be solved for CSS3 Speech support.

 What about the rest of SSML?
 For example, `prosody` and `voice`?
-While these two elements are critical needs in the assessment context, there is no reason not to include them for general usage.
+While these two elements are not immediate, critical needs in the assessment context, there is probably no reason not to include them for general usage.

+How much of this is just about getting browser and AT vendors to "support existing standards" and how much is identifying new features in WAI-ARIA or defining a standard mechanism for including SSML via an attribute model?